acend/terraform-training/content/en/docs/05/5-terraform-operations.md

 ---

 There are many more topics regarding Terraform.
-Here we will have look over some of them:
+Here we will a have look over some of them:

 * state inspection
 * state remove